 across the Southeast.

-In addition to construction litigation, Mr. Lehman also has provided advice to contractors and developers at the beginning of projects to help them avoid
+In addition to litigation and arbitration, Mr. Lehman also has advised contractors, subcontractors, and developers at the beginning of projects to help

-disputes later in the project.
-Mr. Lehman has drafted, reviewed, and negotiated contracts for projects including Plaza Midtown (Atlanta), numerous
+them avoid disputes later in the project.
+Mr. Lehman has drafted, reviewed, and negotiated contracts for projects of all sizes and types, from customized

 Mr. Lehman has lectured and written extensively in the area of construction law and construction contracting.
 His engagements have included speaking to